Iran plans more war games in strait as sanctions bite

 Iran has put on a brave face over the sanctions.
 Foreign Minister Ali Akbar Salehi said on Thursday it would "weather the storm," telling a news conference "Iran, with divine assistance, has always been ready to counter such hostile actions and we are not concerned at all about the sanctions."

-But Salehi also said Tehran was interested in resuming negotiations over its nuclear program with Western powers, a sign it is trying to alleviate the pressure.
+But Salehi also said Tehran was interested in resuming negotiations over its nuclear programme with Western powers, a sign it is trying to alleviate the pressure.

 Turkey's visiting foreign minister brought an offer from Catherine Ashton, the EU foreign policy chief who negotiates on behalf of major powers.